wazuh/wazuh-kubernetes/cleanup.md

 # Clean up

-We will see below the steps to follow to perform a clean up of our deployments, services and volumes used in our environment.
+Steps to perform a clean up of our deployments, services and volumes used in our environment.

 ## Wazuh managers

 The deployment of the Wazuh cluster of managers involves the use of various statefulSet elements as well as configuration maps and services.

 ### 1. The first step is to remove the pods corresponding to the managers.

+List the pods created.

 ```
 ubuntu@k8s-control-server:~$ kubectl get pods --namespace wazuh